Enterprise AI Vendor Evaluation: Designing Structured Scorecards

 One person favours the vendor with the cleaner interface.
 Another prefers the vendor whose sales team was more responsive.
 A third is concerned about data residency but is not sure how much weight to give it.
 The discussion runs for ninety minutes.
 A preference emerges.
 The preferred vendor is selected.

-Three months into deployment, the organisation discovers that the selected vendor's audit logging does not meet the detail the compliance team requires, and that the data residency configuration they assumed was included is only available at a higher licence tier.
+Three months into deployment, the organisation discovers that the selected vendor's audit logging does not meet the compliance team's audit detail requirements, and that the data residency configuration they assumed was included is only available at a higher licence tier.

 Neither of these issues was new information.
 Both were discoverable during evaluation.
 They were not discovered because the evaluation did not have a structured process for surfacing them.
 Vendor selection operated on presentation quality and interpersonal preference rather than against a defined set of weighted criteria.